Swoyersville, Pennsylvania

 Swoyersville is a borough in Luzerne County, Pennsylvania, United States.
-The population was 5,008 at the 2020 census.
+The population was 5,008 in the 2020 census.
 Swoyersville is located within the Wyoming Valley West School District.

 History

+Originally a part of Kingston Township, when it was chartered by the Susquehanna Company in 1790, Swoyersville incorporated as a separate borough in 1888.

-The community was originally called Swoyerville; it was incorporated as a borough in 1888.
-The community was named after mine owner John Henry Swoyer.
+The community was originally called Swoyerville, named after mine owner John Henry Swoyer.
 In the 1950s, the town held a special vote on whether to add an "s" to the borough's name.
 The measure passed and the borough became Swoyersville.

 Coal mining was the chief industry in and around Swoyersville for most of the 19th and 20th centuries.
 The mines ceased production in the 1950s (after the Knox Mine Disaster).
 However, work continued at the colliery on Main Street (in Swoyersville) well into the 1960s.
 In 1972, the town was severely flooded by the Susquehanna River as a result of Hurricane Agnes.
 At the time, there was great concern that many of the flooded abandoned mine tunnels — running underneath Swoyersville — would cave-in.
 However, the cave-ins never occurred.